HISTORY OF PONTIUS PILATE

-It is unlikely that Pilate was an incompetent official, for he ruled Judea from A.D.
+It is unlikely that Pilate was an incompetent official, for he ruled Judea for a decade from A.D.
 26 to 36.
-It is doubtful that the emperor Tiberius, who insisted on good principal administration, would have retained Pilate for so long, the second longest tenure of any first-century Roman governor in Palestine.
-Never the less, the governorship of Judea was a most taxing experience and, aside from Good Friday, it seems from our sources Philo and Josephus that there were a number of other incidents in which Pilate blundered.
+It is doubtful that Emperor Tiberius, who insisted on good principal administration, would have retained Pilate for so long, the second-longest tenure of any first-century Roman governor in Palestine.
+Nevertheless, the governorship of Judea was a most taxing experience, and, aside from Good Friday, it seems from our sources Philo and Josephus that there were several other incidents in which Pilate blundered.

-In what came to be called “the affair of the Roman standards,” Pilate’s troops once marched into Jerusalem carrying medallions with the emperor’s image or bust among their regimental standards.
-This provoked a five-day demonstration by the Jews at the Provincial capital, Caeserea, which protested these effigies as a violation of Jewish law concerning engraven images.
-Pilate finally relented and ordered the offensive standards removed.
+- In what came to be called “the affair of the Roman standards,” Pilate’s troops once marched into Jerusalem carrying medallions with the emperor’s image or bust among their regimental standards.
+This provoked a five-day demonstration by the Jews at the Provincial capital, Caesarea, which protested these effigies as a violation of Jewish law concerning engraved images.
+Though Pilate had his soldiers threaten them with death, he finally relented and ordered the offensive standards removed.

-Later, he built an aqueduct from cisterns near Bethlehem to improve Jerusalem’s water supply, but paid for it with funds from the Temple treasury.
-This sparked another riot, which was put down only after bloodshed, even though Pilate had cautioned his troops not to use swords.
+- Later, he built an aqueduct from cisterns near Bethlehem to improve Jerusalem’s water supply but paid for it with funds from the Temple treasury.
+Josephus records that this sparked another riot, which was put down only after bloodshed by Roman auxiliaries, despite Pilate having cautioned his troops against using excessive force.

-On another occasion, Pilate set up several golden shields in his Jerusalem residence that, unlike the standards, bore no images, only a bare inscription of dedication to Tiberius.
-Nevertheless, the people protested, but this time Pilate refused to remove them.
+- On another occasion, Pilate set up several golden shields in his Jerusalem residence that, unlike the standards, bore no images, only a bare inscription of dedication to Tiberius.
+Nevertheless, the citizens protested, but this time Pilate refused to remove them.
 The Jews, with the help of Herod Antipas, formally protested to Tiberius.
-In a very testy letter, the emperor ordered Pilate to transfer the shields to a temple in Caserea, and ominously warned him to uphold all the religious and political customs of his Jewish subjects.
+In a very testy letter, the writer Philo reported that the emperor ordered Pilate to transfer the shields to a temple in Caesarea and rebuked him “for his audacious violation of precedent” concerning his Jewish subjects.
 This last episode occurred just five months before Good Friday.

 Bill Petro, your friendly neighborhood historian

 P.S.
-An excellent historical novel is available by Paul L. Maier, history professor at Western Michigan University called Pontius Pilate: A Biographical Novel
+An excellent historical novel is available by Paul L. Maier, professor emeritus of history at Western Michigan University, called Pontius Pilate: A Biographical Novel